d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 ![PIR](partsList_images/PIR.jpg){: .small-image-left }

-PIR sensors allow you to sense motion, almost always used to detect whether a human has moved in or out of the sensors range.
-They are small, inexpensive, low-power, easy to use and don't wear out.
+PIR sensors are low-power, inexpensive and easy to deploy devices that detect if a person is in range of the sensor.
+A common use would be the light sensor installed in toilets that automatically turns on the lights when someone steps into the toilet.

 To find out more about how it works, check out this detailed explanation from Adafruit: [https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/how-pirs-work](https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/how-pirs-work)